 OTHER CONSIDERATIONS

-The Governors wish to make it plain that no other considerations - e.g. academic ability, parents declining to sign a home-school agreement, etc - will be taken into account when deciding an application for admission.
+The Governors wish to make it plain that no other considerations - e.g. academic ability, parents declining to sign a home-school agreement, etc - will be considered when deciding an application for admission.

 NOTIFICATION OF ADMISSIONS

-The Governors will offer places, in consultation with the LA, in line with co-ordinated admissions arrangements.
+The Governors will offer places, in consultation with the LA, in line with coordinated admissions arrangements.
 A decision on an application for admission will be notified in writing, normally in April of the year concerned, Notification will happen as soon as possible for those who apply for admission at any other times during the Academic Year.

 APPEALS

 Parents who wish to place their children in Bussage Primary School, but who are refused under this policy, have the right of appeal under Section 411 of the Education Act 1996.
 Appeals will be heard by an independent panel not associated with the School and organised on behalf of the Governing Body by the County Council Legal and Democratic Services.
 If an appeal is necessary, those who wish to pursue this process are reminded of the importance of the time-table associated with the appeal procedure.